-Compensation during Leave
+Compensation During Leave

 Family and Medical Leave is unpaid.
-The Town may require employees to use accrued paid leave (such as sick and vacation time) to cover some or all of the Family and Medical Leave.
+The Town requires employees to use accrued paid leave (such as sick and vacation time) to cover some or all of the Family and Medical Leave.
 The use of paid time does not extend the length of a Family and Medical Leave.

-Benefits during Leave
+Benefits During Leave

 The Town will maintain, for up to a maximum of 12 workweeks of Family and Medical Leave, any group health insurance coverage for the employee on Family and Medical Leave whenever such insurance was provided before the leave was taken and on the same terms as if the employee had continued to work.
-If applicable, employees will need to make arrangements to pay their share of the health insurance premiums while on leave.
+If applicable, employees will need to decide to pay their share of the health insurance premiums while on leave or upon their return to work.